Spotted garden eel

 The spotted garden eel (Heteroconger hassi) is a species of heteroconger belonging to the family Congridae.
 It is native to the Indo-Pacific.
+It is also known as Hass's garden eel.

 Description

 The spotted garden eel is a small fish that can reach a maximum length of 40 cm.
 Its body is anguiform (eel-like): long, thin, with a circular cross-section (14 mm in average diameter) and a head of the same diameter as the body.
 The head appears shortened because the large mouth is close to the also large eyes.
 Nostrils are small and positioned in the center of the upper lip.

 The body is white and covered with many small black spots.
 The spotted garden eel has three larger distinctive black spots; the first identifies the gills opening and the position of the tiny pectoral fins, the second is located in the central part of the body and the third one surrounds the anus.
 Juveniles have a very thin black body.